BardicDefense/purple-hack/spells.md

 #### Control Undead

-_Necromancy (R: Short, D: 1 minute)_
+_Necromancy (R: Self, D: 1d6 x 10 minutes)_
-Save: Willpower 14.
-One undead creature is forced to obey the caster’s commands.
+Save: Arcana 17.
+AoE: 50-ft radius / 20 × 20.
+This spell functions as Turn
+Undead, except that creatures turned or destroyed are controlled instead.
+Only intelligent undead are allowed a save.

 #### Cure Critical Wounds